mansiart/mansiart/content/posts/post-4.md

 ---
-title: "Getting Started with Traveling Ultralight"
+title: Getting Started with Traveling Ultralight
-date: 2018-03-18T12:13:35+05:30
+date: 2018-03-18T12:13:35.000+05:30
-description: "Start by getting a small backpack (less than 20 liters) and then just travel with what fits in that."
+description: Start by getting a small backpack (less than 20 liters) and then just travel with what fits in that.
 image: pintura.png
+draft: true

 ---
 I’m on a trip at the moment, and a friend who generously let me sleep on his couch looked at my small travel backpack and commented on how little I travel with: “That’s impressive,” he said.

 I was a little surprised, because though I’ve gotten that comment before, it’s become normal for me to travel with just a small bag (10 lbs. or less, usually), and I have friends who travel with even less.
 But then I remembered that I’m far from normal in this way.